lawwu/modest-money-guide/docs/end_of_year_checklist.md

 **Consider a Roth Conversion**: The deadline to convert a traditional IRA to a Roth IRA is December 29, 2023.
 This involves paying taxes now on the converted amount, but future withdrawals from the Roth IRA would be tax free.

-**Donate to Charity**: As the year ends, consider donating to charities that align with your values.
-Ensure that the charities are qualified for tax deductions if you plan to itemize your deductions.
+**Donate to Charity**: As the year ends, consider donating to charities.
 Remember, donations aren’t limited to cash; you can also donate goods or appreciated securities.
+In 2023, you can deduct 60% of your AGI (adjusted gross income).
+This is limited to 30% of AGI for non-cash contributions like appreciated stock.

 **Consider Donating Appreciated Shares**: On the topic of donating appreciated shares, donating securities that have increased in value, like stocks or mutual funds, to charity is a strategic financial move, especially if you've held them for over a year.
 This approach allows you to avoid paying capital gains taxes on the increase in value since you purchased them.
 Moreover, if you itemize deductions, you can also claim a tax deduction for the full fair market value of the shares at the time of the donation.
 This double benefit makes donating appreciated shares one of the most tax-efficient ways to support charitable causes.
 It's a win-win situation: you maximize your contribution to the charity while minimizing your tax liability.